 My Friend Overdosed.
 What Do I Do Now?

+Often times, those addicted to drugs will use together in small groups of two or three.
+In this way, they can watch each other for signs of overdose.
+It’s essentially a buddy system to ensure no one nods off and dies.
+With the growing availability of Narcan, which attaches to opioid receptors and blocks or reverses the effects of opioids, many people have been saved that would have previously perished.
 If your friend is showing drug overdose symptoms, you need to act fast.
 Call 911 right away.
-If your friend has overdosed on opiates, either call 911 or administer Narcan, whichever is faster.
+If your friend has overdosed on opiates, call 911 or administer Narcan, whichever is faster.
 If you administer Narcan first, call 911 immediately after you administer the first dose and follow the instructions of the 911 operator.

-Many states have laws that will protect you from arrest, even if you took part in using drugs with your friend who may have overdosed.
+Many states have Good Samaritan laws that will protect you from arrest, even if you took part in using drugs with your friend who overdosed.
 Don’t let the fear of getting in trouble stop you from saving your friend’s life.
+Hopefully, it will not take a near-death experience to drive you to professional help at a drug rehab center.
+No one should have to watch a friend die when help is readily available.

 Treatment for Drug Overdose Symptoms

-After your friend has recovered from their overdose, talk to them about what happened, and let them know that you’re concerned for their safety.
-At San Antonio Recovery Center, we can help your loved one or friend get the help that they need.
+After your friend has recovered from their overdose, talk to them about what happened and tell them that you’re concerned for their safety.
+At San Antonio Recovery Center, we can help your loved one or friend get the help they need.
 We offer many types of substance abuse treatment, including:

 Call San Antonio Recovery Center